Lexcel and Cyber Essentials

-Lexcel is an accreditation which has been created by the Law Society, its main aims are to help legal practices demonstrate and work towards a quality mark for practice management and client care.
+Lexcel is an accreditation that has been created by the Law Society, its main aims are to help legal practices demonstrate and work towards a quality mark for practise management and client care.
 The framework has been designed to help practices and legal departments develop consistent operational efficiencies and client services, help to manage risk effectively, reduce costs and promote profitability within the business.

 The framework has been designed with flexibility in mind, it has been designed to ensure that any law practice can implement it according to their requirements.
 The framework is based upon 7 core areas: